IDSP22/Final_Project_Deep_Sedation/README.md

 *	Suggest follow-on research.

 ## Findings/results from interviews

+## Initial interview:

+* What is the primary patient outcome of interest (deep sedation/ mortality rate)?
+  - In the initial interview both participants addrees that both outcomes deep sedation and mortality rate are of interest.

+* Is the main purpuse of this interactive app to sensibilize clinitians on the disparity of deep sedation?
+  - From the initial interview with Professor Mari Armstrong-Hough, that is our understanding.

+* How do they expect the visualizations going to help the decision making process, if there is any expectation?
+  - **PENDING**

+* How do you picture the dynamic visualization?
+  -Mostly we have discussed a dashboard with dynamic tables.

+## Test interview:
+  **PENDING**

 ## Prototyping round 1
 ## Developments after round 1
 ## Plan for testing or getting feedback on the first round prototype